QUESTIONS ABOUT YOUR FACULTY ADVISOR

 - View student information

 You can find email and office location information through the Directory on the SJU website.
-The Advising Support Center (BL 122) also maintains contact information for advisors.

 How often should I meet with my advisor?